osmdatar/rev-response/doc/resp1.md

 ## open issues pending further discussion / debate :construction_worker:

-Now on to those points regarding which we are uncertain how best to respond.
+Now on to those points regarding which we are uncertain how best to respond. :chestnut:

 1. Class definition: we entirely agree with you here, but are unsure how best to resolve the issue.
 While a simple `structure (list(), class = 'osmdata')` is